sep/sep.github.com/_posts/2012-06-25-head-to-tail.md

      > 2012-06-07 05:45:26 HTTP Server Started
      > 2012-06-07 05:45:26 Waiting for HTTP Client Connections

-Now, to look at the last 50, so we can see everything that let up to the event we care about:
+Now, to look at the last 50, so we can see everything that led up to the event we care about:

     tail -50 /path/to/log.txt